AdKats/AdKats/README.md

 </p>
 <p>
     The LIVE mods for this section enable it to detect damage mods from round to round, regardless of overall stats.
-    Players using a damage mod during a round should be banned automatically after round end.
+    Players using a damage mod during a round should be banned automatically the round after they are detected.
+	The delay is due to battlelog request limits and needing to wait for the battlereport to post.
 </p>
 <h4>HSK Checker [Code 5 Bans]</h4>
 <p>